joshuanianji/joshuanianji.github.io/README.md

 So basically I want to have my little website thing here.

 I will also add the html files of my projects inside the project/ folder as I gather them up and stuff haha.

+## Routing Branch

+I 'm making this branch to test out routing because modulating the projects folder does not work lmao.